dakotawinslow/EC535_DevKota/README.md

 - We need to implement the `-l` flag
   - Need to find a way to read timers back to user space
   - Options are proc file read or char dev read
+  - Ended up using char dev read to prevent any conflict with proc file requirement

 - We need to implement the `-r`
   - Already implemented in the last lab, can port over easily